haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 #### Building Actors

+the `_load_scene` function must be implemented to build objects besides agents.
+It is also given an `options` dictionary which is the same options dictionary passed to `env.reset` and defaults to an empty dictionary (which may be useful for controlling how to load a scene with just reset arguments).

 Building a **dynamic** actor like a cube in PushCube is done as so
 ```python
 def _load_scene(self, options: dict):